m4n3dw0lf/pythem/README.md

 - arpspoof		(Start or stop a ARP spoofing attack.)<br />

+ (Should be called after setting interface, target and gateway)

  (Optional setting arpmode to select arpspoofing mode should be filled with rep or req)<br />
  (rep to spoof responses, req to spoof requests) <br />